aimms/user-guide/aimms-ide/Aimms/Diagnostic Tools/Math Program Inspector/AIMMS_Math_Program_Inspector.rst

 **Note**

-*	The math program inspector does not support network models (solved with NETSOL).
 *	The math program inspector does not support models with complementarity variables (i.e., models with model type MCP or MPCC).